LinTD/Getting-and-Cleaning-Data/CodeBook.md

-#Code Book
-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.

 #Data Resource
 A full description of the data used in this project can be found at The [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The data set for this project can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).